North Dakota Paralegal Career and Salary Guide

 How to Become a Paralegal in North Dakota

 The state of North Dakota has outlined the following guidelines to help law offices evaluate the qualifications of paralegals.
-It is suggested qualified paralegals should meet at least one of the following guidelines:
+Paralegals should meet one of the following:

 Since North Dakota does not require paralegals to be certified, nor does it regulate the profession, candidates may take a variety of paths to a paralegal career.
-Many paralegals start as legal document preparers or legal secretaries before moving up the career ladder.
-However, the majority of paralegals have a combination of education and experience, which may include internships through one of the numerous North Dakota paralegal programs.
-Paralegals may also prepare for entry-level jobs through on-the-job training and/or national certification.
+The majority of paralegals have a combination of education and experience.
+Following are the basic steps to becoming a paralegal in North Dakota:

 1. Earn a degree or certificate in paralegal studies.

-One way for paralegals to meet North Dakota’s suggested guidelines for qualified paralegals is by graduating from a paralegal program with at least 60 credit hours, 18 of which are legal assistant/paralegal courses.
-Although North Dakota does not require a degree or certificate to become a paralegal, many paralegals choose to obtain a degree in legal studies at one of the North Dakota paralegal programs.
-Currently, there are no American Bar Association (ABA) approved paralegal programs in North Dakota.1 However, there is one associate degree and one minor offered in the state, and surrounding states may offer certificate and bachelor’s degree programs.
+One way for paralegals to meet North Dakota’s recommended guidelines is to graduate from a paralegal program with at least 60 credit hours, including 18 credits of legal assistant/paralegal courses.
+Although North Dakota does not require a degree or certificate to become a paralegal, many paralegals choose to obtain a certificate in paralegal studies, associate degree in legal studies, or bachelor’s in paralegal studies at one of the North Dakota paralegal programs or a school in a surrounding state.
+None of North Dakota’s paralegal programs are approved by the American Bar Association (ABA), but there are ABA-approved programs in nearby states.1

 2. Gain experience.

 On-the-job experience can be gained through internships and job shadowing opportunities, commonly offered as part of paralegal education programs.
 On-site training is also available at law firms and corporate legal departments throughout the state.
-Some paralegals even start at the entry level as document preparers or legal secretaries.
-Paralegals who have at least seven years of experience under the supervision of a lawyer will have met the state’s suggested guidelines for employers to hire qualified paralegals.
+Some paralegals even start at the entry-level as document preparers or legal secretaries.
+Paralegals with at least seven years of experience under the supervision of a lawyer will have met the state’s suggested guidelines for employers to hire qualified paralegals.

 3. Seek certification, if desired.

-Although North Dakota does not require paralegal certification, voluntary certification is a highly desirable credential in the eyes of employers.
-Passing a national certification exam for paralegals is one way in which paralegals can meet the state’s suggested guidelines for employers to evaluate a paralegal’s qualifications.
+Although North Dakota does not require paralegal certification, voluntary certification is a highly desirable credential for potential employers.
+Passing a national certification exam is one way for paralegals to meet the state’s suggested guidelines.
 You can read more about certification below.

 Paralegal Certification in North Dakota

 Paralegals in North Dakota are categorized as legal paraprofessionals and are authorized to perform legal tasks under the supervision of a qualified attorney.
-Certification is not required to work as a paralegal or legal assistant in the state.
-Many North Dakota paralegals choose to become members of the National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); or the American Alliance of Paralegals (AAPI).
+Although certification is not required, many paralegals in North Dakota choose to pursue certification through organizations such as the National Association of Legal Assistants (NALA), the National Federation of Paralegal Associations (NFPA), or the American Alliance of Paralegals Inc. (AAPI).
 These associations offer paralegal certification programs widely accepted as the industry standard of professional excellence.
 You can read more about national paralegal certification through our guide Steps to Become a Paralegal

 North Dakota Paralegal Career and Salary Outlook

-LinkedIn is a good research resource where you can search on geography (North Dakota or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in North Dakota with the most LinkedIn users as paralegals include:
+LinkedIn is a good research resource where you can search on geography (North Dakota or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in North Dakota with the most LinkedIn users as paralegals include:

 For more information about paralegal careers, take a look at our careers page.